dboutote/Easy-Banner-Widget/readme.txt

-=== Easy Banner Widget ===
+=== Easy Banners Widget ===
 Contributors: dbmartin
-Tags: banner, banner-widget, call-to-action, cta, widget Requires at least: 4.4
+Tags: banners, banners-widget, call-to-action, cta, widget Requires at least: 4.4
 Tested up to: 4.5.1
 Stable tag: 1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-An easy-to-use, customizable, call-to-action banner widget.
+Easily build call-to-action banners in your sidebars.

 == Description ==

-The Easy Banner Widget is an easy-to-use widget that allows you to configure and display call-to-action banners in your site's sidebars.
+The Easy Banners Widget is an easy-to-use widget that allows you to configure and display call-to-action banners in your site's sidebars.

 __Features__

 * Configurable widget title.
 * Easily select banner color using built-in color picker.
-* Include `html` in your banner message.
+* Include `html` in your banners message.
 * Easily select text color using built-in color picker.
-* Easily link the banner to any url.
+* Easily link the banners to any url.
 * Choose the default (basic) CSS styling or roll your own.

 __Developer Features__